Can a handyman do electrical work in California? The legal line, explained for San Diego homeowners

 The short version

 Handymen do like-for-like fixture swaps (lights, outlets, switches on existing circuits).
-Licensed C-10 electricians do everything else — new circuits, panel work, service upgrades, permit-required jobs, and anything involving continuous-load devices like EV chargers.
-Crossing the line isn't just a licensing issue — it's an insurance and fire-safety issue.
+Licensed C-10 electricians do everything else: new circuits, panel work, service upgrades, permit-required jobs, and anything involving continuous-load devices like EV chargers.
+Crossing the line isn't just a licensing issue.
+It's an insurance and fire-safety issue.

 Side-by-side